Overcoming Sparsity Artifacts in Crosscoders to Interpret Chat-Tuning: Introduction

-In this work, we build directly on \citet{lindsey2024sparse}.
-We critically examine the crosscoder, and its efficacy for model diffing.
-Our contributions are as follows: \begin{compactenum} \item We identify two theoretical limitations of the crosscoder training objective, that may lead to falsely identified chat-only latents (\Cref{sec:are_chatonly_latents_really_chat_only}). \begin{compactenum} \item Complete Shrinkage: The sparsity loss can force base latent directions to zero norm, even when they contribute to base model reconstruction, particularly when a latent is more important for the chat model but still relevant for the base model. \item Latent Decoupling: The crosscoder may represent a shared concept using a chat-only latent when it is actually encoded by a different combination of latents in the base model, as the crosscoder's sparsity loss treats both representations as equivalent. \end{compactenum} \item We develop an approach called \emph{Latent Scaling} to detect spurious chat-only latents, inspired by \citet{wright2024addressing} (\Cref{sec:latentscaling}).
-Using this approach, we demonstrate that the above issues occur in practice.
-While the norm-based metric from \citet{lindsey2024sparse} appears to identify a clean trimodal distribution of base-only, chat-only and shared latents, we show that this is an artifact of the crosscoder loss function rather than a meaningful distinction.
-Our conclusion is that the crosscoder loss does not actually have an inductive bias that helps to learn better model-only latents. \item Nonetheless, we demonstrate that crosscoders trained with BatchTopK loss \citep{bussmann2024batchtopk} exhibit robustness to the above issues (\Cref{sec:demonstratingissues}) and identify a larger number of genuine model-specific latents. \item We show that in the \batchtopk crosscoder, the norm-based metric successfully identifies causally relevant latents by measuring their ability to reduce the prediction gap between base and chat model.
+In this work, we critically examine the crosscoder and identify two theoretical limitations of its training objective, that may lead to falsely identified chat-only latents (\Cref{sec:decnormbaseddiffing}): \begin{compactenum} \item Complete Shrinkage: The sparsity loss can force base latent directions to zero norm, even when they contribute to base model reconstruction. \item Latent Decoupling: The crosscoder may represent a shared concept using a chat-only latent when it is actually encoded by a different combination of latents in the base model, as the crosscoder's sparsity loss treats both representations as equivalent. \end{compactenum} We develop an approach called \emph{Latent Scaling} to detect spurious chat-only latents, inspired by \citeauthor{wright2024addressing}'s \citeyearpar{wright2024addressing}~SAE scaling (\Cref{sec:latentscaling}), and demonstrate that the above issues occur in practice.
+While the norm-based metric from \citet{lindsey2024sparse} appears to identify a clean trimodal distribution of base-only, shared and chat-only latents, we show that this is an artifact of the loss function rather than a meaningful distinction.
+Our conclusion is that the crosscoder loss does not actually have an inductive bias that helps to learn better model-only latents.
+Nonetheless, we demonstrate that crosscoders trained with \batchtopk loss \citep{bussmann2024batchtopk} exhibit robustness to the above issues (\Cref{sec:demonstratingissues}) and identify a larger number of genuine model-specific latents.
+We show that in the \batchtopk crosscoder, the norm-based metric successfully identifies causally relevant latents by measuring their ability to reduce the prediction gap between base and chat model.
 In contrast, this metric fails in the L1 crosscoder, where Latent Scaling becomes necessary to identify the truly causally relevant latents.
-Importantly, when utilizing all available latents, both crosscoders bridge approximately the same portion of the prediction gap, suggesting they capture equivalent information despite organizing it differently. \item We outline that the chat-only latents found by the \batchtopk crosscoder are highly interpretable (\Cref{sec:observationsrefinedlatents}), revealing key aspects of chat model behavior such as the role of chat template tokens, persona-related questions, detection of false information, and various refusal related mechanisms. \end{compactenum} Overall, we show that using BatchTopK loss overcomes the described limitations of L1-trained crosscoders, validating them as a useful tool for understanding fine-tuning effects in large language models.
+Finally, we outline that the chat-only latents found by the \batchtopk crosscoder are highly interpretable (\Cref{sec:observationsrefinedlatents}), revealing key aspects of chat model behavior such as the role of chat template tokens, persona-related questions, detection of false information, and various refusal related mechanisms.